This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 For the Cornbread Mini-Muffins:

-- Preheat oven to 425°F spray mini-muffin pans with oil spray.
+- Preheat oven to 425°F spray a mini muffin pan with oil spray.

 - Beat eggs and oil on medium speed for 2 minutes until foaming.
 Whisk in yogurt and creamed corn until well combined.
 Set aside